MatthiasNickles/diff-SAT/README.md

 can occur in cost functions.
 They need to be listed in a single line starting with "pats " (preceding the cost function declarations).
 In SAT-mode only, parameter atoms within cost function expressions need to be prefixed by character 'v'.

-The DelSAT input can state any number of arbitrary such cost functions and can specify arbitrary logical dependencies between parameter atoms (but of course not all such constraint systems have a solution).
+The delSAT input can state any number of arbitrary such cost functions and can specify arbitrary logical dependencies between parameter atoms (but of course not all such constraint systems have a solution).